tiffany-t-s/a1-tiffanysemexant-a25/README.md

 Assignment details
 ---

-This assignment requires that your website is both contained in a GitHub repository and hosted in Glitch.
+This assignment requires that your website is both contained in a GitHub repository and hosted in OnRender.
 There are a few ways to do this:

-1. Fork this repo and clone it to your computer, make changes locally on your computer, push the repo onto GitHub, and then import your GitHub repo into Glitch.
+1. Fork this repo and clone it to your computer, make changes locally on your computer, push the repo onto GitHub, and then import your GitHub repo into OnRender.
-2. Fork this repo and then import it directly to Glitch, use the Glitch editor to make changes, and then export your repo from Glitch back to GitHub.
+2. Fork this repo and then import it directly to OnRender, use the OnRender editor to make changes, and then export your repo from OnRender back to GitHub.
-3. Same as #1, but instead of importing from Github to Glitch you just upload the files (or copy/paste) them directly to Glitch.
+3. Same as #1, but instead of importing from Github to OnRender you just upload the files (or copy/paste) them directly to OnRender.

-### Option 1 - Clone to computer, push to Github, import to Glitch (recommended)
+### Option 1 - Clone to computer, push to Github, import to OnRender (recommended)

 1. Fork the starting assignment code in GitHub.
 This repo contains the following:
     * The server code, `server.js`
     * A starting `index.html` file that you will edit as described below
-    * A package.json file that helps configure Glitch
+    * A package.json file that helps configure OnRender
     * This README
 2. Edit `index.html` to show the following information about you:
     * your name and class at WPI (e.g. class of 2024) Note: Do not put any contact or personal information that you do not potentially want other people outside of this class to see.